Shocklach Oviatt

 Shocklach Oviatt is a former civil parish, now in the parish of Shocklach Oviatt and District, in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 The parish of Shocklach comprised the townships Shocklach Oviatt, Church Shocklach and Caldecott.

 Shocklach Oviatt adjoined the border with Wales.
 Set beside the tributary of the River Dee between Wrexham (16 kilometres away) and Nantwich.
 The River Dee meanders alongside Shocklach Oviatt and is a major salmon and sea trout fishery; and one in which Shocklach fishery engages.
-Salmon are most often caught in the sections lying between Shocklach up to Bala Lake.
+Salmon are most often caught in the sections lying between Shocklach up to Llyn Tegid (Bala Lake).